zoylendt/zoylendt.github.io/content/Braindump/Blog 2.0.md

     - no Backlinks -> SOLVED
     - only here: RecentNotes (on right side) -> SOLVED
   - mobile view needs better navigation -> "Map" page (and maybe icon on top)
-    - Overview of main categories (manually)
+    - Overview of main categories (manually created text)
     - List of all tags
     - List of recently changed files
     - (optional) dynamically generate Dataview tables